dayowe/codex-quota-audit/README.md

 - detected policy-regime tables
 - model-by-month results

-This is useful if you are trying to answer:
+This is useful when asking:

-> Did Codex actually become more or less generous, or am I comparing different models/time periods?
+> Did Codex actually become more or less generous, or am I comparing different models or time periods?

+---

 ### 3. Approve for me / Guardian overhead